Home Health Disease of the 21st century: how to treat depression

 Woman Staring Out Window

-It is unbearable to watch how a loved one “melts” before our eyes.
-Instinctively, there is a desire to help, but it is not always clear how.
-Of course, ideally, for a specialist to come to the rescue, but not everyone has money for this, and the patient himself does not always express a desire for such treatment.
-Here are some tips to help you provide first aid.
+It is unbearable to watch a loved one “melt” before our eyes.
+There is an instinctive desire to help, but it is not always clear how.
+Of course, ideally, a specialist would come to the rescue, but not everyone has the money for this, and the patient himself does not always express a desire for such treatment.
+We offer some tips to help provide first aid.

-• Study the “enemy” as much as possible, ie. depression.
-Consult with specialists how you can help a person in a difficult situation.
+• Study the “enemy” as much as possible, i.e. depression.
+Consult with experts how you can help a person in a difficult situation.

-• Exercise patience and restraint when dealing with a person.
-Remember the increased vulnerability of his psyche at the moment.
+• When communicating with a person, show patience and restraint.
+Remember the increased vulnerability of his psyche at the current moment.

-• Try to explain to the patient that he needs to turn to a knowledgeable person who can help him.
+• Try to explain to the patient that he needs to contact a knowledgeable person who can help him.
 This process is not easy, but it is necessary.

-• Try to involve the person in activities that they enjoy and can relax and distract from.
-Thus, he will be able to gradually gain strength.
+• Try to involve the person in activities that they enjoy and in which they can relax and unwind.
+This way he can gradually gain strength.

 • If a person has started treatment with antidepressants and psychotherapy, support him, he really needs it.

-• Positive changes at the time of undergoing therapy will not appear immediately, and do not allow the person to give up and abandon treatment.
+• Positive changes will not appear immediately during therapy, and do not allow the person to give up and abandon treatment.
 Again, patience and gentle persistence will be required.

 • If possible, take on some of the sick person's responsibilities.
-Ideally, if you can arrange for him good vacation, so that he is charged with positive emotions.
-But in no case should you insist on rest, this can generate a wave of protest.
+Ideally, if you can arrange it for him good vacation so that he is charged with positive emotions.
+But under no circumstances should you insist on rest; this could give rise to a wave of protest.
 Turn on wisdom and you will be able to do everything smoothly and efficiently.

 • Try to avoid situations in which the patient will need to make difficult decisions.
-Take this initiative, at least temporarily.
+Take this initiative yourself, at least for a while.

-• Don't give the depressed person a reason to feel unnecessary.
+• Don’t give a depressed person any reason to feel unwanted.

-• Don't try to change situations overnight.
-Get ready for a long psychological workout, which can drag on from several months to several years.
+• Don't try to change situations in one day.
+Get ready for long-term psychological work, which can last from several months to several years.

 • Do not criticize the patient.
-Try the opposite, encourage, inspire confidence and act only in a positive direction.
-But in any case, do not assume pretense.
+Try, on the contrary, to encourage, inspire confidence and act only in a positive direction.
+But in no case allow pretense.
 A person must feel sincerity, otherwise he will begin to feel like a fool.

 • Be prepared for unforeseen circumstances.
-For example, if a loved one starts talking about suicide or death.
+For example, if a loved one talks about suicide or death.
 In this case, you cannot leave him alone.
-Otherwise, all his ideas can come true.
+Otherwise, all his ideas may come true.

 Treating depression at home